jeffxu2004/cs348-project/README.md

 2. Run the backend of the application

-    *Important*: Before running the commands below you will need to update the username and password to what matches your mysql configuration.
+    *Important*: If you did not do the optional admin user step, before running the commands below, you will need to update the username and password to what matches your mysql configuration.